CARNET members are institutions in the science and higher education system:

 - Directory administrator.

 2. To sign a CARNET agreement regulating mutual rights and obligations related to the use of services and resources.
 The contract is sent by CARNET after the meeting has been held.

 3. To meet the minimum technical requirements required to connect to each location that are described in the CDA0018.

 Upon receipt of the appointment of the person for contact with CARNET and the notification of the fulfilment of the minimum technical conditions, CARNET initiates the connection procedure of the institution.

-You can find the forms for appointing contact persons with CARNET here and they need to be certified and signed by the Dean/Principal of the institution and sent at our address:
+Other forms for appointing persons for contact with CARNET must be certified and signed by the here and they need to be certified and signed by the Dean/Principal of the institution and sent to our address: